videolan/x265/doc/reST/cli.rst

 	0. disabled
 	1. AQ enabled **(default)**
 	2. AQ enabled with auto-variance
-	3. AQ enabled with auto-variance and bias to dark scenes
+	3. AQ enabled with auto-variance and bias to dark scenes.
+This is recommended for 8-bit encodes or low-bitrate 10-bit encodes, to prevent color banding/blocking.

 .. option:: --aq-strength <float>

 	Adjust the strength of the adaptive quantization offsets.
 Setting :option:`--aq-strength` to 0 disables AQ.
+At aq-modes 2 and 3, high aq-strengths will lead to high QP offsets resulting in a large difference in achieved bitrates.

 	Default 1.0.
 	**Range of values:** 0.0 to 3.0

 .. option:: --qg-size <64|32|16>